 Karen Erickson, LMFT is a senior supervising therapist at Clearwater.
 Ms Erickson was intensively trained in DBT in 2008.
 Prior to that, she specialized in trauma therapy, non directive play therapy, and attachment issues.
 Ms. Erickson works with children, teens, and adults, and provides parent coaching, with a primary focus on the young adult population (she teaches the young adult DBT skills classes).
 She is also one of the architects of the new DBT-informed child program, CAMMP, helping 3rd to 5th graders develop the skills to manage anxiety, depression and mood volatility.
 More recently, Karen completed level I training in Sensorimotor Psychotherapy and is in the process of completing level II training.
 Ms. Erickson received her masters degree in clinical psychology from Saint Mary’s College in 2002 and has been a licensed Marriage and Family Therapist since 2009.

 Erika Swanson Ph.D. is a senior DBT therapist at Clearwater and intake coordinator for the DBT clinic.
-She specializes in children, adolescents, parenting work, and is a lead instructor for DBT skills classes.
+She specializes in children, adolescents, parenting work, trauma, attachment, and is a lead instructor for DBT skills classes.
 She received her Ph.D. from the University of California, Berkeley and an M.A. in School Psychology from Teachers College.
 She completed her undergraduate degree in a joint program with Columbia University and Manhattan School of Music.
 Dr. Swanson brings a strong research background to her clinical work, with a particular focus on girls with ADHD and issues of self-concept and self-harming behaviors in that population.
 Her original research has been published in the Journal of Child Psychology and Psychiatry and the Journal of Abnormal Child Psychology.
 Dr. Swanson is the mother of a son and boy/girl twins.